 - A 32 GB hard disc.

-- DirectX 9 compatible graphics card that has WDDM (Windows Display Driver Model) 1.0 or above.
+- DirectX 9 compatible graphics card with WDDM (Windows Display Driver Model) 1.0 or above.

 - An 800×600 resolution display.

-As you can see, these requirements are very lenient by today’s standards.
-If you have an outdated component that doesn’t meet these requirements, you can still try and go ahead with the installation.
+As you can see, today’s standards make these requirements very lenient.
+If you have an outdated component that doesn’t meet these requirements, you can still try and proceed with the installation.

 However, it may be what’s preventing Windows from installing properly.